thouters/ltr/README.md

 * mark the desired files as `requested` on a thumbdrive
 * mark the desired files as `requested` on the remote `LtrBox`
 * pull the files onto thumbdrive
+* physically move thumbdrive to destination
-* pull the files from thumbdrive to the destination system.
+* mount and pull the files from thumbdrive to the destination system.

 ## Operations